rahul-gharat/dronahq-docs/docs/forms.md

 </div>

 ## Use Form Responses
-View form responses in the Responses tab.
-Responses are read-only, download as CSV.
+You can access form responses in the Responses tab.
+Responses are exclusively available for DronaHQ Database in both `From Database` and `From Scratch` modes.
+They are read-only and can be downloaded as a CSV file.
 <div style={{ position: 'relative', paddingBottom: 'calc(46.33333333333333% + 41px)', height: 0 }}>
    <iframe
       src="https://demo.arcade.software/NGrsTkcWzTaGY2BtwFv9?embed&show_copy_link=true"